 Best with VM turned off as I’ve read to restart the machine after the change (and didn’t check it too much, just followed the instructions).

 And that’s it!
-Now I use port 14333 in SSMS and I’m connected to VM with SQL Server on Linux.
+Now I use port 14333 (remember to use a comma!) in SSMS and I’m connected to VM with SQL Server on Linux.